NFL rumors: News on signings, injuries, coaches

 With the Super Bowl and the 2016 season behind us, the NFL off-season is well underway.
 The rumor mill is already churning with news of contract negotiations and potential trades.

-The NFL scouting combine is winding down and the league year is set to begin Thursday at 4 p.m.
-ET, leaving teams steadily preparing for the NFL draft in April and free agency.
+The NFL scouting combine is now over and the league year is set to begin on Thursday at 4 p.m.
+ET, leaving teams steadily preparing for free agency and the NFL draft in April.

 Stay up to date on the latest NFL news and rumors below: